 But if you’re thinking of purchasing an older home for your family, it’s important to be aware of some common issues that tend to be more prevalent with older buildings.

-Before parting with your money, it’s wise to ensure that you are educated on some of these potential dangers before buying a house.
+Whether you are buying to live in the property, or buying to let, it’s important that you are educated on some of these potential dangers before buying a house.

 1. Mould and Old Water Damage